 Caught in the Crossfire

 Davidson spent two years documenting the impact of gang violence in Los Angeles County.
-Her series chronicling the daily struggled of victims and their families raised awareness about the persistent problem of criminal gangs in the community.
+Her series chronicling the daily struggles of victims and their families raised awareness about the persistent problem of criminal gangs in the community.

 For Davidson, Erica's scar was a haunting symbol of the violence.
 "I thought that would be a powerful reminder to people in our community as to what was happening."